-These days if we’re looking to buy used we head to KEH.com.
-It’s a very reputable site that gives you clear descriptions of the condition of the gear.
-You probably won’t find any crazy deals, as they have a good idea of how much the gear is worth, but the selection is huge, it’s very easy to search through, and you get the benefit of buying with confidence.
-(They offer a 14 day “no questions asked” return policy, and a 180-day warranty).
+These days if we’re looking to buy used we head to B&H Used, a very reputable site that gives you clear descriptions of the condition of the gear.
+You probably won’t find any crazy deals, as they have a good idea of how much the gear is worth, but the selection is huge.

 4. Buy Off-Brand

 There are many pieces of camera equipment that you can buy off-brand with significant savings.